Teary farewell to Communist leader Kodiyeri Balakrishnan in Kerala | Politics

 - India

-The mortal remains of CPI(M) stalwart Kodiyeri Balakrishnan were consigned to flames on Monday here in the presence of tens of thousands of party workers and senior leaders.
+The mortal remains of CPI(M) stalwart Kodiyeri Balakrishnan were consigned to flames on Monday at Payyambalam beach here in the presence of tens of thousands of party workers and senior leaders, who arrived to bid farewell to their dearest comrade.

 Chief Minister Pinarayi Vijayan and Marxist party General Secretary Sitaram Yechury, along with other leaders carried the body of Balakrishnan to the pyre readied at Payyambalam beach.

-Balakrishnan, who was the former Home and Tourism minister of Kerala, was cremated with full state honours.
+Vijayan broke down while remembering his comrade and veteran Left leader Balakrishnan before the thousands who came to bid an emotional farewell this evening.
+Balakrishnan, who was the former Home and Tourism minister of Kerala, was cremated with full State honours.
 His two sons, Binoy and Bineesh, lit the pyre while slogans hailing the departed leader reverberated across the beach.

-Vijayan, party state secretary M V Govindan, leaders M A Baby, A Vijayaraghavan, M V Jayarajan, and state ministers took part in the over three kilometre long procession of party workers.
+Vijayan, along with party State secretary M V Govindan and leaders M A Baby, A Vijayaraghavan, M V Jayarajan, and the State ministers, led the over 3-km long procession of party workers.

-The senior Left leader passed away at a private hospital in Chennai on October 1 after battling cancer.
-He was 70.
+Addressing the gathering, Yechury said Balakrishnan battled all deviations and ''unhesitatingly adhered to revolutionary principles''.

+On behalf of the Congress party, MLA Sunny Joseph said he and his party share the grief and sorrow along with the CPI(M) party and the family of Balakrishnan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)